notcaliper/notcaliper/README.md

 ## 🌈 Philosophy

-> "Code is not just about solving problems, it's about creating possibilities."
+> "Coding is the art of turning ideas into impact."

 <img src="assets/multi-wave-animated.svg" width="100%" height="120px"/>